 Modern engines can last upwards of 200,000 miles if properly maintained and always given a chance to lubricate.

 You don’t need to run your car for 20 minutes before driving

-According to Consumer Reports, thanks to improvements in technology, modern cars take only 20 to 30 seconds to lubricate thoroughly.
-That means by the time most people get inside, start the car, and put their seatbelt on; it’s ready to go.
+According to Consumer Reports, modern cars take only 20 to 30 seconds to lubricate thoroughly, thanks to improvements in technology.
+That means by the time most people get inside, start the car, and put their seatbelt on, it’s ready to go.
 At this point, the engine likely isn’t warm, but proper lubrication is all that matters.